rclone/rclone/MANUAL.md

 #### Chunk

-Each chunk will contain 64kB of data, except for the last one which may have less data.
+Each chunk will contain 64 KiB of data, except for the last one which may have less data.
 The data chunk is in standard NaCl SecretBox format.
 SecretBox uses XSalsa20 and Poly1305 to encrypt and authenticate messages.